codebendr-product-designer/Weather-Logger/README.md

 * Add a library like Alomofire and Kingfisher to manage caching and network calls.

 ### Running the App
-Open WeatherLogger.xcodeproj in Xcode 11 and above and use cmd+r to run the app
+Open WeatherLogger.xcodeproj in Xcode 11 and above and use cmd+R to run the app

 ### Requirements